 Ancient Art and Archaeology examines the culture of the ancient Mediterranean from the perspectives of anthropological archaeology and art history.

-Classical Studies combines the study of Greek and Roman history, religion and literature-in-translation.
+Greek and Roman Studies combines the study of Greek and Roman history, art, religion and literature-in-translation.

 - BA in Classics